 Every programming language, or program code, has one goal: to give instructions to the computer hardware.
 Computer hardware implies electronic circuits.
-We cannot give instructions to the electronic circuits directly, except in the binary language of 1s and 0s; this language is called the machine language.
+Electronic circuits do not understand our instructions directly, except in the binary language of 1s and 0s, which is called machine language.
 And as you may have seen, Machine Language has not figured on list of the top 10 or 20 programming languages for decades now.
 That is because machine language is a “low-level language” – easy for the computer hardware to understand, but almost impossible for humans to code in.
 That means, we must learn the other programming languages such as Python, C, C++, C#, Java, JavaScipt, etc and these programming languages are called “high-level programming languages”.
 High level programming languages are easy for us to learn, code, read, modify.
 All instructions (or programs) that we write in high level languages must be converted into the low-level language i.e., the machine code.
 So every programming language uses a translator or compiler or interpreter which does this conversion.
 Compilers and interpreters do much more and we will discuss that in another post.

 Why so many Programming Languages?

-Computers are used to solve different types of problems.
+We use computers to solve different types of problems.
 These problems may be simple calculations, graphics processing, video editing, communicating with another device, updating databases, controlling machines, playing music, controlling a robot on the surface of Mars, or steering a spacecraft through the dark, unknown interiors of the solar system and beyond as in the case of Voyager.
 All these tasks are diverse and hence require different techniques to solve the problem.
 This is the reason why there are so many programming languages.
 In earlier days of computing, COBOL (COmmon Business Oriented Language) was popular for business processing while FORTRAN (FORmula TRANslation) was popular for scientific applications and number crunching.
-Now we have many languages which are general purpose, like Python, however, for many applications like IoT (Internet of Things), C and C++ are preferred.
-So the reason we have so many programming languages is that we have so many different types of problems to be solved, from so many domains, and while some problems may require intensive calculations, others may require the hardware to respond in real-time to commands.
+We now have many general-purpose languages, such as Python.
+But for many applications, such as IoT, C and C++ are preferred.
+Therefore, the reason we have so many programming languages is that we have so many different types of problems to solve from so many domains.
+Some problems may require intensive calculations, while others may require the hardware to respond to commands in real time.